Janisa is an expat in Brazil. She enjoys trying new foods, learning about the culture, and practicing Portuguese.

 My Thoughts on Cupuaçu

-Taste: This fruit isn't as popular as some of the other ones, so I've had to ask some Brazilians to describe its taste.
-They say that it can be a little sweet, but mostly it is very sour and aromatic.
+Taste: This fruit isn't as popular as some of the other ones, but I was lucky to find it at a local supermarket.
+It has some hints of citrus and is a little sweet, but mostly it is very sour and aromatic.
 Brazilians love to add sugar to sour fruits, such as oranges and the cupuaçu is no exception.
-They say that the actual taste of the fruit is too unique to be able to describe, which makes me even more tempted to finally try it for myself.
+Frozen cupuaçu pulp is available for purchase alongside açaí, but the added sugar masks its true flavors.

 Price: You can buy it online for around 25 BRL per kg.
 In some stores, fresh cupuaçu can be bought for 6-10 BRL per kilogram.
-There are also cupuaçu popsicles sold in some parts of the country for 2-4 BRL each.
+There are also cupuaçu popsicles and ice cream cones sold at some family creameries for 2-4 BRL each.
 Frozen cupuaçu cream is also commonly offered as a side to açaí and costs around 7-10 BRL per 200 ml.